Wildcats vs. Bobcats: First Round Betting Trends, Record ATS, Home/Road Splits

 Kansas State Betting Records & Stats

-- Kansas State and its opponents have gone over 138.5 combined points in 19 of 30 games this season.
+- In 19 of 30 games this season, Kansas State and its opponents have combined to total more than 139.5 points.

-- Kansas State has an average point total of 144.5 in its contests this year, 6.0 more points than this matchup's over/under.
+- Kansas State has an average total of 144.5 in its contests this year, five more points than this matchup's over/under.

-- The Wildcats have a 20-10-0 record against the spread this season.

-- This season, Kansas State has been listed as the favorite in 15 games and won them all.
+- Kansas State has been favored in 15 games this season and picked up the win in all of them.

 - Kansas State has been at least a -400 moneyline favorite four times this season and won all of those games.